-Outcomes-based procedures are the methods our Accreditation Assessment Panel use to judge applications for accreditation.
+Outcomes-based procedures: The methods our Accreditation Assessment Panel use to judge applications for accreditation.
 Graduates of these courses meet our learning objectives within the specified criteria upon graduation.

-Period of practice: a planned period of learning which is designed to support the student's attainment of a defined set of learning outcomes relating to supervised practice in the particular subject area.
-It includes those circumstances where students have arranged their own learning opportunity with a provider, with the approval of the HEI.
+Period of practice: A planned period of learning which is designed to support the student's attainment of a defined set of learning outcomes relating to supervised practice in the particular subject area.
+It includes those circumstances where students have arranged their own learning opportunity with a provider, with the approval of the University.
 In all cases, programme providers are responsible for monitoring the quality of the learning experience, and its ongoing capacity to meet students' needs.

-Programme: a coherent learning experience followed by an individual, the successful completion of which results in the conferment of a named HE award.
+Programme: A coherent learning experience followed by an individual, the successful completion of which results in the conferment of a named higher education award.

-Programme specification: a concise description of the intended learning outcomes of an HE programme, and the means by which the outcomes are achieved and demonstrated.
+Programme specification: A concise description of the intended learning outcomes of degree programme, and the means by which the outcomes are achieved and demonstrated.

-Programme structure: content of the programme, including mandatory and optional modules, rules for combining units and any specified pathways.
+Programme structure: Content of the programme, including mandatory and optional modules, rules for combining units and any specified pathways.

-QAA: the Quality Assurance Agency for higher education responsible for maintaining standards across UK HEIs.
+QAA: The Quality Assurance Agency (www.qaa.ac.uk) for higher education responsible for maintaining standards across UK Universities.

-Quality Assurance: a range of review procedures designed to safeguard academic standards and promote learning opportunities for students of acceptable quality.
+Quality Assurance: A range of review procedures designed to safeguard academic standards and promote learning opportunities for students of acceptable quality.

-Society of Biology degree accreditation: externally recognises academic excellence in the biosciences, highlighting degrees which educate the research and development leaders and innovators of the future.
+Royal Society of Biology degree accreditation: Externally recognises academic excellence in the biosciences, highlighting degrees which educate the research and development leaders and innovators of the future.